CochiseLinuxUsersGroup/CochiseLinuxUsersGroup.github.io/_posts/2018-05-19-CLUG_Meeting.md

 **Future Presentations:**

  * A topic for a future presentation was requested by Otto.
-Open Source Applications for Ham Radio Enthusiats
+Open Source Applications for Ham Radio Enthusiasts

 **Presentation:**